jliljebl/flowblade/README.md

         SVG vector graphics
         Numbered frame sequences
     Output encoding
-        depending on installed MLT/FFMPEG support videos can be rendered with mpeg2, mp4, h264, Theora video codecs and Mp2, mp3, ac3 audio codecs into many container formats
+        depends on installed MLT/FFMPEG codec
         User can define rendering by setting FFMpeg args

-    NEW RELEASE!
-Flowblade Movie Editor 0.18 has been released on Mach 19, 2015

-See ReleaseNotes for new features.
-Installing Flowblade

-See Install Instructions.

-Note: The 0.18 release is NOT available in the Downloads -tab because Google no longer allows new downloads to be added here.
-Use the link in Install Instructions page instead.
-NEXT RELEASES

-Flowblade 1.0 will be out between on May/June 2015.
+**NEXT RELEASE:** Flowblade 1.0 will be out between on May/June 2015.
-Introduction